kunupat/aws-solution-architect-associate-certification-notes/README.md

 - S3 Glacier
   - This is one way transition
 - S3 Inventory: S3 object metadata can be expoerted as CSV or ORC file.
 Inventory is cheaper than REST APIs for S3 to generate report of S3 objects.
+- Two actions that can be used in a lifecycle policy:
+  - Expiration
+  - Transition
 - Tags
+- Events
+- Versioning
+- Requester Pays
+- Server Access Logging
+- Default Encryption
+- Object Level Logging
+- Static Websites
+- Transfer Acceleration
-- Cross Region Replication(CRR): Required for-
+- Cross Region Replication(CRR): Can be needed for-
   - Compliance
   - Reduce Latency
   - Operational